roguh/tryalias/README.md

 The `tryalias` command works like `alias`, but it sequentially checks each of its multiple arguments until it finds a valid command.
+If no argument is found, alias the first argument to the last argument.

 ## Installation

 ### bash or zsh

+Place your tryalias commands in `~/.aliases`.

 ```
 $ cp .tryalias ~